9-1-1 Prepaid Wireless Emergency Service Fee

 - What if I am buying the prepaid wireless telecommunications services for resale?

-- If you are buying prepaid wireless telecommunications services for resale, you may furnish the seller a properly completed Texas Sales and Use Tax Resale Certificate (Form 01-339)(PDF, 76KB).
+- If you are buying prepaid wireless telecommunications services for resale, you can furnish the seller a properly completed Texas Sales and Use Tax Resale Certificate (Form 01-339)(PDF, 76KB).

 - Who qualifies as a consumer exempt from the fee?